 <Result> = zipCreateExe(<Archive> , <Executable path> [, <Extraction options> [, <Executable icon> [, <Default extraction directory> [, <Translation of self-extracting program>]]]])

 - 0 if the executable was created,

 - An error code (value greater than 0) otherwise.
-See the Notes for more details.
+For more details on these error codes, see the Remarks.

 <Archive>: Character string (with quotes) or zipArchive variable

 Name of archive to use.

 This name can correspond to:

 Path of executable to create (up to 260 characters).
 This path can be a path relative to the current directory or a full path.